kalouantonis/clojurebot/README.md

 ## Available commands

+All commands are prefixed with `@`, so to run for example `time`, you just send a message to the channel containing `@time`.
+In the future, I plan to add support for changing the prefix.

 `echo` - Repeats the message after echo.
 E.g. `echo Say something`
 `time` - Prints the clojurebot's current local time.
 `amirite?` - Confirms your correctness.